graphme-app/website/src/pages/docs/share-dashboards.md

 ---
 layout: /src/layouts/DocsLayout.astro
-title: Slack integration
+title: Share dashboards
-position: 1
+position: 11
 ---

-# Slack integration
+# Share Grafana dashboards in Slack

 All interactions with GraphMe from a user perspective happen through Slack.
 The goal is to avoid context switching between different tools.